erroronline1/caro/readme.md

 Similar to audits you can enter management reviews, save and edit later, make them a permanent system record by closing them.
 A new review always starts with the input of the last saved one to begin with.
 The default language-files contain all required issues, so no topic is forgotten.
 Currently reviews are text only, so no images, attachments or tables.
 On finishing a management review an alert is distributed via [messenger](#conversations) toward all users with the [`regulatory`-permission](#runtime-variables).
 Closed management reviews can be displayed and exported within the [evaluation and summary-module](#regulatory-evaluations-and-summaries).

 Most of the CARO App is data driven, a management review may be adressed to third parties though.
 Therefore a bit of styling is possible using the [Markdown](#markdown) syntax.
-Tables can be converted from Markdown to csv and vice versa to edit the contents in a third party application for convenience.

 [Content](#content)